Is Commercial Real Estate a Good Investment? (Pros & Cons)

 Here are the disadvantages of commercial property:

-Managing a commercial property requires far more time and effort than a residential one.
+Owning commercial real estate requires far more management time and effort than a residential one.
 You have to handle tenant relations, ensure proper maintenance, negotiate lease renewals, and deal with other issues.
 If you don’t have experience managing commercial real estate, you’ll need to hire a property manager which adds to your costs.

 You may have pondered, “Should I buy commercial real estate for fast cash?”